 Until the culprit that creates the Faconi-like syndrome is uncovered it is advisable that pet parents of small to medium dogs forgo giving their dogs any type of chicken jerky treat.
 If you decide that you must indulge your canine in this type of treat please limit the quantity.
 Additionally, watch your pet closely.
 If Fido begins to exhibit symptoms of diarrhea, nausea, lethargy, copious thirst, or frequent urination cease the treats immediately and take him to your veterinarian.

-FDA is advising consumers who choose to feed their dogs chicken jerky products to watch their dogs closely for any or all of the following signs that may occur within hours to days of feeding the products: decreased appetite; decreased activity; vomiting; diarrhea, sometimes with blood; increased water consumption and/or increased urination.
+FDA is advising consumers who choose to feed their dogs chicken jerky products to watch their dogs closely for any or all of the following signs which may occur within hours to days of feeding the product: decreased appetite, although some may continue to consume the treats to the exclusion of other foods; decreased activity; vomiting; diarrhea, sometimes with blood; and increased water consumption and/or increased urination.
 If the dog shows any of these signs, stop feeding the chicken jerky product.
 Owners should consult their veterinarian if signs are severe or persist for more than 24 hours.
 Blood tests may indicate kidney failure (increased urea nitrogen and creatinine).
 Urine tests may indicate Fanconi syndrome (increased glucose).
 Although most dogs appear to recover, some reports to the FDA have involved dogs that have died.

-The FDA continues to actively investigate the problem and its origin.
+The FDA continues to actively investigate the problem.
 Many of the illnesses reported may be the result of causes other than eating chicken jerky.
-Veterinarians and consumers alike should report cases of animal illness associated with pet foods to the FDA Consumer Complaint Coordinator in their state or go to http://www.fda.gov/petfoodcomplaints1.
+Veterinarians and consumers alike should report cases of animal illness associated with pet foods to the FDA Consumer Complaint Coordinator http://www.fda.gov/opacom/backgrounders/complain.html in their state.